 Catchment areas are shown on the map above.

 Parents may still apply to this school even if they do not live within the catchment area.
 Parental preference is taken into account when allocating places.

 Parents unsure about which catchment area they fall into may use the council’s website.
 This uses postcodes to tell you your catchment school.
-Visit: www.buckscc.gov.uk
+Find a school near you

-Our school runs a designated nursery (The Early Years Class) Autumn Born children can apply for a place in this class for a morning session to start in the Spring Term following their 4th birthday.
-They subsequently attend for a morning session in the Summer Term.
-Spring born children can apply for a place in the Early Years Class for a morning session starting in the Summer Term following their 4th birthday.
-Summer born children are not admitted to the Early Years Class.
+Our school runs a designated nursery (The Early Years Class) for children who are rising four and we are offering the 30 hour flexible entitlement, meaning that children in this class may attend for six hours a day, with the option of a chargeable lunch club.
+Our expectation is that all children who are offered a place should eventually attend at least every morning session each week (8.45 a.m. - 11.45 a.m.) following a staggered start if preferred.
+Priority is given to the oldest children in the cohort and parents can apply for a place in this class to start in the Autumn Term.
+If, by January, the class is not full (26 places) parents may apply for a place for their child in the Early Years Class starting in the Spring Term.
 Applications for a place in the Early Years class should be made directly to the school.
 In the event of over subscription, criteria outlined in the school’s admission policy apply.
 NB Admission prior to Rising 5 does not guarantee admission to the reception class.
 Applications for the Early Years class are made separately and managed by the school.

 Foundation Stage (Reception)

 The school has an admission number of 90 pupils to the Reception Classes each year i.e 3 classes of 30 children.

 We follow County policy for admission to reception classes (Foundation Stage)